kpp/romio/README.md

 ## Relationship to Tokio

 Romio is a fork of another Rust project called [Tokio][tokio].
-The Tokio project uses an older version of the futures API which is not compatible with the new "async/await" syntax.
-In order to enable people to experiment with "async/await," Romio ports parts of the tokio project to the newer futures API which is compatible with that syntax.
+The Tokio project would use an older version of the futures API which was not compatible with the new "async/await" syntax.
+In order to enable people to experiment with "async/await," Romio ported parts of the tokio project to the newer futures API which was compatible with that syntax.

 Romio is not a complete port of tokio: it only contains a small part of the entire tokio code base: the IO primitives necessary for writing asynchronous